smarter-sh/smarter/docs/source/smarter-framework/vs-code-extension.rst

 - /api/v1/cli/schema/SmarterAuthToken/
 - /api/v1/cli/schema/User/

-See :doc:`Pydantic <pydantic>` for more details on these schemas and their properties.
+See :doc:`Pydantic <technologies/pydantic>` for more details on these schemas and their properties.